 In 2017, oceanographers detected a dead zone in the Gulf of Mexico nearly the size of New Jersey — the largest dead zone ever measured.

 Why We Love Clean Beaches Week

 Beaches are for everybody

-Beaches are a public space open to everyone, a place where all people can come together to enjoy the sane, the sun, and of course, the cool water!
+Beaches are a public space open to everyone, a place where all people can come together to enjoy the sand, the sun, and of course, the cool water!

 The original A/C

 Today if it's too hot out, many people can enjoy the luxury of staying indoors in the air conditioning.
-But for generations, and even now, for people without air conditioning, the beach, where the cool water and sea breezes keep the air a few degrees cooler than inland, is one of the only places to get relief from the heat!
+But for generations, and even now, for people without air conditioning, the beach, where the cool water and sea breeze keeps the air a few degrees cooler than inland, is one of the only places to get relief from the heat!

 Gateways to the ocean